Chart Color Schemes

 Health performance in Coral Cove is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Coral Cove faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is approximately 51% of the total population (~798 people), slightly lagging behind the average SA2 area's 48.0%.
+Coral Cove faces significant health challenges with common health conditions being somewhat prevalent across both younger and older age cohorts.
+The rate of private health cover is relatively low at approximately 51% of the total population (~793 people), compared to 48.4% across the rest of Queensland.

-The most common medical conditions are arthritis, impacting 10.6% of residents, and mental health issues, affecting 9.2%.
-A total of 64.0% of residents declare themselves completely clear of medical ailments, compared to 59.1% across Rest of Qld.
-Coral Cove has 29.2% of residents aged 65 and over (455 people), higher than the 26.3% in Rest of Qld.
-Health outcomes among seniors are particularly strong, performing better than the general population in health metrics.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 10.6 and 9.2% of residents respectively, while 64.0% declare themselves as completely clear of medical ailments, compared to 59.1% across the rest of Queensland.
+The area has 29.2% of residents aged 65 and over (452 people), which is higher than the 26.3% in the rest of Queensland.
+Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health